onap/integration/docs/integration-s3p.rst

 ONAP Maturity Testing Notes
 ---------------------------

-For the Casablanca release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.
+For the Dublin release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.